ludovicchabant/PieCrust2/docs/docs/01_tutorial/03_adding-colours.md

 }
 ```

-When you save, you should see that PieCrust picks it up right away and compiles
+When you save, you should see that PieCrust picks it up right away and copies it
-the Less file into a CSS file that your browser can fetch.
+to a place that your browser can fetch it from.
+In this case, only copying is
+needed because it's a simple CSS file, but if it was a [LessCSS][] or
+[Sass][] file, it would run the appropriate compiler.
+The same applies for
+any other type of file for which PieCrust has a "processor" defined.
+Otherwise,
+it just copies the file.

 Refresh your browser, and you should see the same blog with a completely
 different look.
-You can go back to the Less file and work some more on it -- by
+You can go back to the CSS file and work some more on it -- by
-the time you've swtiched back to your browser and pressed `F5`, the Less
+the time you've swtiched back to your browser and pressed `F5`, PieCrust has
-compiler should have already finished.
+typically finished processing the updated file.

 ## More assets